 For Tuxedo: The tuxedo usually features a single button covered with the satin which is similar to the satin or grosgrain facings on the jacket’s lapel.

 Flap pocket is usually the default pocket style for most suits.
 Tuxedo jackets usually feature jetted pockets – this is the most classic pocket style for formal suits.
 These days flap pockets are appearing on tuxedos although the edges of these pockets are usually besomed which means that the flap can be tucked in or removed in order to create a more formal look deserving of a classic tuxedo.

 Another clear distinction is that the pocket of the tuxedo jacket usually has a satin trimming unlike that of the Suit jacket.

-For suits, they can be worn with different types, styles and colors of pocket square while for Tuxedo you should only wear them with the classic plain white pocket square (for black tuxedos) and black pocket square for White or Ivory Tuxedos.
+For suits, they can be worn with different types, styles, and colors of the pocket square while for Tuxedo you should only wear them with the classic plain white pocket square (for black tuxedos) and black pocket square for White or Ivory Tuxedos.

 •NECK WEAR & WAIST COVERING•